Malekpour99/handouts/Interview/interview.md

 - Moves (or "replays") the commits from one branch on top of another branch, rewriting history.
 - Commits are recreated with new hashes.

+### Cherry-Pick

+`git cherry-pick` lets you apply a specific commit (or set of commits) from one branch onto another branch, **without merging** the whole branch.
+It takes the changes introduced by that commit and **creates a new commit** on top of your current branch.

+- Usage:
+  - **Hotfixes** → Apply a critical bug fix from a feature branch to main immediately.
+  - **Backporting** → Apply a patch to an older release branch.
+  - **Selective integration** → You want only one commit, not a whole merge.

 ## Network